 Reduction of M&A failure to market levels

-By having the company focus on the 3-Dimmensional model of Finance, Human Capital and Market, organizations can decrease the failure rate to market levels.
-The 3D – M&A Process focuses on all aspects of the organization that are empirical to organizational success, namely sales, margins, talent, implementation, and market potential, et. al..
+Hafezi Capital’s focus on the 3-Dimensional model of Finance, Human Capital and Market, organizations can decrease the failure rate to market levels.
+Hafezi Capital’s 3-D M&A Process focuses on all aspects of the organization that are empirical to organizational success, namely sales, margins, talent, implementation, and market potential, et. al..
 By developing a model that integrates the key value drivers, we can ensure that M&A’s are done in a matter that is consistent with the company’s values, credo, core mission, service and product delivery/offering.
 This ultimately, allows for a quicker and much more efficient integration process.
 Time is of the essence when merging companies, and it is visible in the long lasting integration of Continental and United Airlines.
 This increased both the efficacy of M&A’s as well as the timeframe of integration to growth maximization.